Thin hyperbolic reflection groups: Proof of Theorem

-Then $\Lambda$ is a subgroup of $\mathcal{R}(L)$ and, moreover, $\Lambda$ is generated by a finite number of reflections in $\mathcal{R}(L)$.
-This implies that there exists a natural number $m \geq 3$ such that $\Lambda < \mathcal{R}_m(L)$.
-Notice that the mirrors of generating reflections of $\Lambda$ may belong to different Weyl chambers in the tiling of $\HH^d$ under the $\mathcal{R}(L)$--action.
-Nevertheless, they are all conjugate in $\mathcal{R}(L)$ to a finite number of simple reflections.
+Then $\Lambda$ is a subgroup of $\mathscr{R}(L)$ and, moreover, $\Lambda$ is generated by a finite number of reflections in $\mathscr{R}(L)$.
+This implies that there exists a natural number $m \geq 3$ such that $\Lambda < \mathscr{R}_m(L)$.
+Notice that the mirrors of generating reflections of $\Lambda$ may belong to different chambers in the reflective tiling of $\HH^d$ under the $\mathscr{R}(L)$--action.
+Nevertheless, they are all conjugate in $\mathscr{R}(L)$ to a finite number of simple reflections bounding the fundamental Coxeter polyhedron $\P$ for the group $\mathscr{R}(L)$.
 Actually, we only need a finite number of simple reflections to write down the conjugating elements.
 Moreover, $\Lambda$ itself is a Coxeter group (for geometric reflection groups, see \cite[Part II, Ch.
 5, Prop.
 1.4]{AVS93}; for abstract Coxeter groups, see \cite[Theorem 3.3]{D}).
-Since $\Lambda$ cannot be finite or affine, it has $m \geq 3$ generating reflections.
+Since $\Lambda$ is non--elementary, we have that $m \geqslant d+1$.